sahahn/BPt/docs/search_types.rst

 One Shot Optimization
 =====================
-Implemented one-hot optimization methods which are, "hopefully better than random search by ensuring more uniformity".
+Implemented one-hot optimization methods which are 'hopefully better than random search by ensuring more uniformity'.
 The algorithms vary on the following parameters,

 sampler
     Type of random sampling.
 Either,

-    "Halton" : A low quality sampling method when the dimension is high "Hammersley" : Hammersley sampling
+    - "Halton" : A low quality sampling method when the dimension is high
+    - "Hammersley" : Hammersley sampling
-    "LHS" : Latin Hypercube Sampling
+    - "LHS" : Latin Hypercube Sampling

     (default = "Halton")

 scrambled
     Adds scrambling to the search

-    True : scrambling is added
+    - True : scrambling is added
-    False : scrambling is not added
+    - False : scrambling is not added

     (default = False)